Single-step Diffusion for Image Compression at Ultra-Low Bitrates: Introduction

-To address these issues, we propose DiffO, a novel single-step diffusion model tailored for perceptual image compression at ultra-low bitrates.
-Unlike conventional methods requiring many denoising steps, DiffO reconstructs images in a single step, dramatically accelerating decoding.
-At its core, DiffO employs a VQ-Residual training strategy that models the residual between quantized and original latents, effectively preserving both structural fidelity and perceptual quality.
-During inference, rate-adaptive noise modulation adjusts the denoising strength based on bitrate, ensuring optimal reconstruction across varying compression levels (Fig.~\ref{fig:1}(d)).
-Extensive experiments demonstrate that DiffO achieves state-of-the-art perceptual rate-distortion performance, outperforming existing methods in LPIPS.
-In particular, it surpasses prior diffusion-based approaches not only in perceptual quality but also in practicality—achieving over 50× faster decoding while maintaining competitive or superior visual fidelity.
+To address these challenges, we propose a novel single-step diffusion model specifically designed for perceptual image compression at ultra-low bitrates.
+In contrast to conventional approaches that rely on multiple iterative denoising steps, our method reconstructs images in a single step, significantly accelerating the decoding process (Fig.~\ref{fig:fig1}(e)).
+The key design incorporates vector quantization (VQ) for latent compression, coupled with a single-step residual generation module that learns to recover the difference between compressed and original latents (Fig.~\ref{fig:1_1}), thereby preserving both structural integrity and perceptual quality.
+Furthermore, we introduce the rate-aware noise modulation mechanism, which adjusts the denoising strength according to the operating bitrate.

+Extensive experiments demonstrate that our method achieves high perceptual rate-distortion performance on par with state-of-the-art image compression methods at ultra-low bitrate.
+In particular, it outperforms the recent diffusion-based approach DiffEIC~\cite{diffeic} in both visual and perceptual quality, while reducing storage requirements.
+Furthermore, this compression efficiency is achieved together with over 50× faster decoding enabled by the proposed single-step diffusion incorporated with a lightweight base network (210 M parameters for ours versus 1.4 B for DiffEIC).